-To be sure you don’t come into harm when carrying out your rebrand, we’ll explain how you can avoid making mistakes, and also provide examples of rebranding gone wrong to show you the danger lurking in the dark.
+To keep your brand out of harm's way when carrying out a rebrand, we’ll explain how you can avoid making these mistakes — as well as provide examples of rebranding gone wrong to show you what not to do in 2022.

 Before changing anything about your brand, you must carry out extensive research on what might and might not work for you.

-Think of it this way: done right, a rebrand can breathe new life into a business, sparking growth and a wave of customer enthusiasm.
-But if poorly executed and not in line with consumers’ view of the brand, such changes can also have a detrimental effect and put the brand at a huge risk.
+Think of it this way: done right, a rebrand can breathe new life into a business — sparking growth and a wave of consumer enthusiasm.
+But if poorly executed and not in line with consumers’ view of the brand, such changes can also have a detrimental effect and put your brand at a huge risk.

 Analyze your industry, target market, and competitors.
-Run focus groups or use a brand tracking platform to measure current brand perception and the impact of a rebrand on customers’ existing attitudes and feelings.
-This is especially useful for established or well-known brands as people already have an emotional set of associations with them.
+Run focus groups or use brand monitoring software to measure current brand perception and the impact of a rebrand on customers’ existing attitudes and feelings.
+This is especially useful for established or well-known brands, as people already have an emotional set of associations for them.

 Extensive research will also ensure that you don’t make any cultural faux pas.
-Let’s take a look at the Convertkit rebranding case to understand why doing thorough research is so much more important than you can imagine.
+Let’s take a look at the Convertkit rebranding case to understand why doing thorough research is so much more important than one could ever imagine.

 Mini Case Study: Convertkit

-ConvertKit decided to rebrand with good intentions.
+ConvertKit's decision to rebrand was made with good intentions.
 The name “Seva” was inspired by the Sanskrit word meaning “selfless service” — a core value within the business and company culture.

-ConvertKit reacted by speaking with someone who had practiced Seva as part of his religion his entire life.
-The company initially wanted to find a way to proceed with the name but then decided to stop has the realized the change would ultimately be more harmful to their brand image.
+ConvertKit reacted by speaking with someone who had practiced Seva as part of their religion their entire life.
+Initially, the company wanted to find a way to proceed with the name — but eventually decided to stop, as they realized the change would ultimately be more harmful to their brand image.

 Your packaging plays an important role in telling customers what your product is, what your brand stands for, and why you’re different.
 It may be the most impactful touchpoint in your marketing arsenal because customers can develop an emotional bond with it.

-In a study, researchers found a positive correlation between liking towards taste and packaging.
-Every element of packaging aroused different emotions in participants’ minds and how they perceived products’ taste based on those feelings.
+In a study from the National Library of Medicine, researchers found a positive correlation between liking towards both taste and packaging.
+Every element of packaging aroused different emotions in participants’ minds and how they perceived products’ taste were based on those feelings.

 If you forget to consider what customers feel about your current product packaging and change everything at once, you may create confusion.
-They may not recognize your product with new packaging and eventually switch to your competitors to get what they want.
+They may not recognize your product with new packaging and, eventually, may switch to your competitors to get what they want.